 Harvard architect Ann Forsyth explains that “in professional, research, and public debates the term [walkability] is used to refer to several quite different kinds of phenomena.”
 What exactly are these phenomena?

 Forsyth goes on to explain that some discussions of walkability:

-As you can see from the above definition, walkability means the ability for movement within a given area, usually a city or a neighborhood.
-And several stakeholders — including city planners and zoning commissions, residents and business owners — must come together to ensure an area’s walkability.
+As you can see from the above definition, walkability means the ability to move within a given area, usually a city or a neighborhood.
+And several stakeholders including city planners and zoning commissions, residents, and business owners must come together to ensure an area’s walkability.

 What makes a place walkable?